Learn About Your Pets and Their Health

-What type of play behavior should I expect from a healthy puppy/kitten?
+What type of play behaviour should I expect from a healthy puppy/kitten?

 It is very important that you provide stimulating play for your puppy/kitten, especially during the first week in its new home.
-Stalking and pouncing are important play behaviors in puppies and are necessary for proper muscular development.
-Your puppy/kitten will be less likely to use family members for these activities if you provide adequate puppy-safe toys.
+Stalking and pouncing are important play behaviours in puppies and are necessary for proper muscular development.
+Your puppy/kitten will be less likely to use family members for these activities if you provide adequate pet-safe toys.
 The best toys are lightweight and movable.
 These include wads of paper and rubber balls.
 Kittens should always be supervised when playing with string or ribbons because these items can cause serious intestinal problems if they are swallowed.
 Any other toy that is small enough to be swallowed should also be avoided.
-We can help you choose the safest toys for your pet loved one.
+We can help you choose the safest toys for your beloved pet.

 How should I introduce my new kitten to my other cat?

 Most kittens receive a hostile reception from other household pets, especially from another cat.
 The other cat usually sees no need for a kitten in the household and these feelings are reinforced if it perceives special favouritism is being shown to the kitten.
 The existing cat must not feel that it is necessary to compete for food or attention.
 The new kitten should have its own food bowl and it should not be permitted to eat from the other cat’s bowl.
 Although it is natural to spend time holding and cuddling the kitten, the existing cat will quickly sense that it is being neglected.
 The new kitten needs lots of love and attention, but the existing cat should not be slighted.
 In fact, the transition will be smoother if the existing cat is given more attention than normal.